Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 1. Call out important aspects of software development and leave a trail of breadcrumbs (i.e., links and terms) to act as entry points to a deeper understanding for those who care to pursue them.

 1. Contribute to the "behavioralization" of software development.
-I will strive to explain practices in behavioral terms, at least for some software development practices.
+I will strive to explain a few practices in behavioral terms.
 The most productive practices *should* make sense from a behavior analytic perspective.
+I may need help here.
+Applied behavior analytic research is needed here.

 ### Future Presentations